StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/relations.md

 ## Multiple children

-It is also good to know that a single parent can have multiple children, allow you to build a tree with branches of relations, for example
+It is also good to know that a single parent can have multiple children, this allows you to build a tree with branches of relations, for example

 ```text
 Service Name: Parent Component